Simulating surfactant effects in phase-transforming fluids: Method

-For each value of $c$, the reduction factors $\eta(c)$ and $\kappa(c)$ are determined iteratively so that two conditions are verified: 1) the difference between the model-predicted surface tension and the corresponding experimentally measured surface tension is minimum; and 2) the Maxwell area rule is satisfied, i.e., $\int_{\rho_v}^{\rho_l}(\mu^{\text{rc}}(\rho,c)-\mu_\text{sat})\dd\rho$=0.
-After repeating this operation for multiple values of $c$, we fitted polynomials to the data to ensure differentiability of $\eta$ and $\kappa$ with respect to $c$.
+For each value of $c$, the reduction factors $\eta(c)$ and $\kappa(c)$ are determined iteratively so that two conditions are verified: 1) the difference between the model-predicted surface tension and the corresponding experimentally measured surface tension is minimum; and 2) the Maxwell equal area rule is satisfied, i.e., $\int_{\rho_v}^{\rho_l}(\mu^{\text{rc}}(\rho,c)-\mu_\text{sat})\dd\rho$=0.
+For each prescribed concentration $c_0$, the value of $\eta(c_0)$ is adjusted to reduce the surface tension; for each $\eta(c_0)$, there is a unique $\kappa(c_0)$ that satisfies the Maxwell equal area rule.
+The pair $(\eta(c_0), \kappa(c_0))$ is accepted once both conditions are met.
+After repeating this operation for multiple values of $c$, we fit polynomials to the data to ensure differentiability of $\eta$ and $\kappa$ with respect to $c$.

 The $\rho$-coordinates of points 2 and 5 are selected to ensure that $\mu^{\text{rc}}(\rho,c)$ is differentiable at the equilibrium points.
 The $\rho$-coordinates of points 3 and 4 are chosen so that the spinodal points $SP_1'$ and $SP_2'$ in $\mu^{\text{rc}}(\rho,c)$ remain at $\rho_{SP_1}$ and $\rho_{SP_2}$, respectively.